OpenOrienteering/mapper/doc/manual/pages/georeferencing.md

 #### Why projected coordinates

-Projected coordinates are a intermediate stage in transformations between map coordinates and geographic coordinates.
+Projected coordinates are an intermediate stage in transformations between map coordinates and geographic coordinates.
 Conversions between map coordinates and projected coordinates are made as a similarity transform determined by map scale, auxiliary scale factor, declination, and the reference point.
 Conversions between projected coordinates and geographic coordinates are made based on the map’s specified CRS.
 The actual geographic transformation is done by the PROJ library.

 The projected coordinate system provides a flat, two-dimensional space, upon which the features of the Earth’s surface can be represented.
 For example, Universal Transverse Mercator (UTM) for a specific zone.
 Projected coordinates are a basis for the map.
 Mapper calculates a correspondence between figures drawn in the map’s coordinate system, and shapes in the projected coordinate system.
 This keeps shapes unchanged, while allowing the map to be oriented, scaled, and cropped freely.